The Value of Opening Creative Spaces to All

-Developing an environment where creativity is king has been a priority at the adidas Group over the last couple of years.
-This shift first became apparent at HQ in Germany with the birth of the MyArena workplace concept, but it didn’t stop there, in fact we’ve just taken it to the next level with something we’re calling ‘MakerLab’.
+Developing an environment where creativity is king has been a priority at adidas over the last couple of years.
+This shift first became apparent at our HQ in Germany with the birth of the MyArena workplace concept, but it didn’t stop there, in fact we’ve just taken it to the next level with something we’re calling ‘MakerLab’.

 1. What it’s not…